CromwellCMS/Cromwell/website/docs/development/plugin-development.md

   )
 }

-export const getStaticProps: TGetPluginStaticProps<MyGlobalSettings> = async (context): Promise<DataType> => {
+export const getStaticProps: TGetPluginStaticProps<PluginData, PluginGlobalSettings> = async (context) => {
   // Filter out private data at the backend const { secretKey, ...restSettings } = context.pluginSettings;
   // And pass the rest to the frontend return {
+    props: {
       message: 'Hello world',
       globalSettings: restSettings,
     }
   }
+}
 ```

-`getStaticProps` here works the same way as in Next.js pages.
+`getStaticProps` here works the same way as in Next.js pages with the difference that props from `getStaticProps` will be available in `props.data` of React component.
 Cromwell CMS will collect props for all Plugins on the requested page and pass them to components.
 This means your plugin can be statically pre-rendered with all the data at the Next.js server.

-Plugin's settings will be passed to `getStaticProps` in the context.
+Plugin's global settings will be passed to `getStaticProps` in the context.
 Since this function is executed only at the backend, you can safely extract your private settings and pass others to the frontend as data.

 Note that a user can possibly drop your Plugin several times at one page.
 But `getStaticProps` will be called only once at the page!
 Therefore `props.data` passed to the React components will be the same for all instances.
 If you have custom instance settings and you want to fetch different data for a specific Plugin instances in `getStaticProps`, you can access `context.pluginInstances`.
 This object contains settings for each Plugin instance (if these settings were passed) labelled by block id.
 Block id is a unique id of every Block on the page like CPlugin.
 You can access block id at the frontend via `props.blockId`.
 So your solution in this case will be like that: